amritgiri/lab_5th_sem/dbms/lab_3,4_and_5.md

 ---

-## Q. Insert at least 10 records in branch,customer, account, loan, borrower and depositor relations.
+## Q 1.
+Insert at least 10 records in branch,customer, account, loan, borrower and depositor relations.

 ---